AgustinP-eri/Basic-Sales_Database/README.md

 Promotions: Discounts applicable to specific products

 Data Analysis
-The project includes SQL queries to perform business analysis, such as:
+The project includes Basic SQL queries to perform business analysis, such as:

 Total and average sales statistics